sockeqwe/AnnotatedAdapter/README.md

 # AnnotatedAdapter
 Sick of writing ViewHolder classes, inflate xml and distinguish ViewTypes in your adapters?
-Write less code with AnnotatedAdapter, an annotation processor for generating `RecyclerView` and `AbsListView` adapters. **So you no longer have to wirte ViewHolder classes, inflate xml layouts and lots of if-else or switch-case to determine how to bind the data to the view holder by hand.
-AnnotatedAdpater generates that boilerplate code for you** at compile time by annotation processing (not using reflections, so performance will be the same as handwritten).
+Write less code with AnnotatedAdapter, an annotation processor for generating `RecyclerView` and `AbsListView` adapters.
+So you **no longer have to wirte boilerplate code** like ViewHolder classes, inflate xml layouts and lots of if-else or switch-case to determine how to bind the data to the view holder by hand. **AnnotatedAdpater generates that boilerplate code for you** at compile time by annotation processing (not using reflections, so performance will be the same as handwritten).

+[Check the this sample adapter](https://github.com/sockeqwe/AnnotatedAdapter/blob/master/sample/app/src/main/java/com/hannesdorfmann/annotatedadaptertest/recycler/RecyclerAdapter.java) and you will se how much lesser code you have to write and how much cleaner your adapters code looks like.

 # Best Practice
 An interface called `Binder` (see Usage) will be generated for each AnnoatedAdapter.
 Hence the following workflow is considered as best practice in android studio: